lupapiste/lupapiste/resources/email-templates/en-inforequest-invite.md

 # Hello,

-someone needs your advice!
 You have received a new electronic request for advice regarding the project {{operation}} at {{address}},
 {{municipality}}.